mikeflynn/beats-sentence-to-playlist/README.md

 ## Live Version

-You can use the app right now at: [not live yet].
+You can use the app right now at: [bit.ly/sentencesaver](http://bit.ly/sentencesaver).

 ## Run Your Own Copy